- Veterinary Legislation Review

 The prescribing cascade – food-producing animals

-4.21 If there is no medicine authorised in the UK for a condition affecting a food-producing species, the veterinary surgeon responsible for treating the animal(s) may use the cascade options as set out in paragraphs 4.16 above, except that the following additional conditions apply:
+4.22 If there is no medicine authorised in the UK for a condition affecting a food-producing species, the veterinary surgeon responsible for treating the animal(s) may use the cascade options as set out in paragraphs 4.16 and 4.17 above, except that the following additional conditions apply:

-- any medicine imported from another Member State (option b(ii)) must be authorised for use in a food-producing species in the other Member State;
+b. any medicine imported from another country must be authorised for use in a food-producing species in that country;

 Antimicrobial and anthelmintic resistance